-Guidelines for Students, Supervisors and Departments /Schools involved in Masters Thesis Work are available from the Registry and departments.
-Students should also refer to the guidelines to policies and procedures concerning postgraduate studies that most departments publish.
+Guidelines for students, supervisors and departments / Schools involved in master's theses are available from the Postgraduate Office and departments.
+Students should also refer to the guidelines, policies and procedures concerning postgraduate studies that most departments publish.

 1. Subjects for the Degree